Guest post from Kari Patterson.

 For example, in October 2010 my family was inspired to take a step of frugality by selling our brand new dream home and down-sizing into an older, smaller rental.
 We had read the book, The Hole in our Gospel, and learned that around the world 26,500 children die every day of preventable causes related to poverty.
 We knew we couldn’t change the whole world, but we could change the world for one… or a few.

-For us, this would be possible if we weren’t stretched financially thin.
+For us, this wouldn’t be possible if we were stretched financially thin.
 We began with great expectations.
 We worked hard through the weekend, cleaning and fixing and touching things up.
 New barkdust, sign in the yard; we were ready.

 The house showed once.
 No offer.
 It showed again.
 And again and again and again and again.
 It showed ninety times over a full year.
 Still no offers.
 With a busy life and a 2 and 4-year-old underfoot the year was exhausting.
 Constant showings.
 Constant emotional ups and downs, hoping for sales, promises of offers and nothing coming through.
 And a full year later, just before the listing expired – it sold.
 Time to move.